bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_CROSS_COMPILE_KERNEL.md

 headers and other data suitable for the Seagate Central.

-If you have already gone through the pre-requisite process of compiling replacement samba software then you should already have this cross compiling software built and ready to use.
+If you have already gone through the pre-requisite process of compiling replacement samba software for the Seagate Centrel then you should already have this cross compiling toolchain built and ready to use.

+It is possible to use the generic "arm-none" style cross compiler toolchain available with many linux distributions when compiling linux however since these generic tools are not suitable for building samba or other userland binaries for the Seagate Central, we suggest that you use the self generated cross compilation toolset instead.

 ### Required tools
 An addition to the above mentioned cross compilation toolset the following